 As Steve uncovered, the market leaders involve the same seven brands that have been leading the pack.

 However, as he added, “All did not have the same experience.
-Kitfox registrations increased by 169% (as the Idaho company appeared to lose some momentum in 2018).
-Van’s Aircraft grew by 44% but Zenair/Zenith, Sonex, and Rans were all off their previous pace (see chart below).”
+Kitfox registrations increased by 60% (as the Idaho company appeared to lose some momentum in 2018).
+Van’s Aircraft grew by 44% and Rans by 20% but Zenair/Zenith and Sonex were modestly off their previous pace (see chart below).”

 For reference, here is our 3Q19 market share report with additional details you might find interesting.